WillKWL/Project-NBAGames/README.md

     - <img src="../master/data/image/2022-09-28-17-24-03.png">

-# Modified business and analytical problem: can you tell which team will win an NBA playoff game before All-Star Game starts?
+# Modified business and analytical problem: can you tell which team will win <span style="color:red">an NBA playoff game </span> before All-Star Game starts?

 - Business question
   - By reframing the business question to predicting the outcome of a game instead of NBA champion, we now have more data to use
   - We now have 5000 rows to work with
     - There are roughly 100 playoff games per season
     - 1 row for Win and 1 row for Loss for each game, thus bypassing the need to deal with class imbalance
-  - If we can accurately predict the outcome of a game, we can use the result to predict the NBA champion / final 4 teams / final 8 teams etc.
+  - Assumption: if we can accurately predict the outcome of a game, we can use the result to predict the NBA champion / final 4 teams / final 8 teams etc.
   - Timeline of an NBA season
     - <img src="../master/data/image/2022-09-11-14-37-33.png">